Erste Group Bank (OTCMKTS:EBKDY) Upgraded at Zacks Investment Research

-Erste Group Bank (OTCMKTS:EBKDY – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Monday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Erste Group Bank (OTCMKTS:EBKDY – Get Rating) from a sell rating to a hold rating in a research report sent to investors on Monday morning, Zacks.com reports.

 According to Zacks, “The Erste Bank der Muster is a traditional banking group and providering financial services in Central and Eastern Europe.
 It focuses on retail and SME banking.
 It offers a range of products through group-wide bundling of product know how into Competence Centres covering, among others, Debt financing, Equity capital markets ,Mergers and acquisitions,Debt advisory, Project financing, Syndication, Real Estate financing and solutions, Infrastructure Finance & Public Sector, Merchant Banking / Private Equity, Leasing solutions (IMMORENT), and Corporate Cash Management.
 Its customers can avail its products in netbanking, wether it is Komfort-Kredit, Profit account, Bonus account, Building society contract, Pension plan or the order of MasterCard or VISA Card.
 Erste Bank focuses on private clients, corporate clients and the public sector. it offers all financial products under one roof.
 It operates in the areas of investment , construction and living , and leasing.
 Erste Bank is based in Vienna, Austria. “

-Erste Group Bank (OTCMKTS:EBKDY – Get Rating) last announced its quarterly earnings results on Monday, February 28th.
-The financial services provider reported $0.53 EPS for the quarter.
+Erste Group Bank (OTCMKTS:EBKDY – Get Rating) last posted its quarterly earnings data on Monday, February 28th.
+The financial services provider reported $0.53 earnings per share (EPS) for the quarter.
 Erste Group Bank had a return on equity of 8.37% and a net margin of 20.99%.
-The business had revenue of $2.23 billion for the quarter.
-As a group, research analysts predict that Erste Group Bank will post 2.12 EPS for the current year.
+The company had revenue of $2.23 billion for the quarter.
+Equities research analysts expect that Erste Group Bank will post 2.12 EPS for the current year.

+The company also recently disclosed a dividend, which will be paid on Monday, June 6th.
+Stockholders of record on Tuesday, May 24th will be paid a $0.5604 dividend.
+This represents a dividend yield of 6.03%.
+The ex-dividend date of this dividend is Monday, May 23rd.
+This is an increase from Erste Group Bank’s previous dividend of $0.30.
+Erste Group Bank’s payout ratio is currently 22.75%.

 Erste Group Bank AG provides a range of banking and other financial services to retail, corporate, real estate, and public sector customers in Austria, Central and Eastern Europe, and internationally.
 The company operates through Retail, Corporates, Group Markets, Asset/Liability Management & Local Corporate Center, Savings Banks, and Group Corporate Center segments.